callisthenes/euterpe/ENCODING.md

 The apostrophe character in Greek text is the Greek koronis (Unicode IFBD), _not_ the Greek psili (Unicode IFBF).
 All breathing marks are combined with the letter to which they refer, e.g. ᾽Α is always encoded as Ἀ.

 ## Proper names
 Proper names and proper adjectives start with a capital letter.
 No other words, either at sentence or paragraph start, are capitalised.
 Capitalising only proper names facilitates searching.
-Transcriptions of print editions not following this convention have been normalised.

 ## Accentuation
 The accentuation rules follow those specified in Goodwin's Greek grammar (1894).
 Double-acutes on successive syllables are not permitted.
 Diaereses are placed over vowels that do not form a diphthong with the preceding vowel (Goodwin §9).